 Graduates of the Education Policy master’s program assume positions at think tanks, non-profit national organizations, government agencies, and international organizations providing support and analysis for education-related decision-making.

-Additionally, GW offers a Ph.D. in Education - Education Policy CRT
+Additionally, GW offers a Ph.D. in Education - Education Policy Concentration.

 Why a GW Master's in Education Policy?

 - Location: There is no better place to examine and influence local, state, federal education policy than in the heart of our nation's capital, Washington, DC.
 With close proximity to the White House, World Bank, Federal Agencies, and Professional Associations students are provided with rich environments to work, attend scholarly events and hone their analytical skills.
 Our location gives students the opportunity for applied hands-on analysis of contemporary education policies, their advocacy, design, implementation, and impact.

 - Faculty: Nationally recognized researchers and practitioners with extensive experience leading research and professional organizations in education policy.

 - Diverse Student Body: From across the country and around the globe, bringing a wide range of professional experience, skills, and enriching knowledge.